fox-archives/glue/docs/details.md

 For every project you want to use Glue with, a `.glue` directory is used to contain everything related to Glue: configuration, scripts, and script output.

 There are two types of scripts: 'command' and 'action'. 'command' scripts can simply be though of the execution of a particular task relating to a programming language.
 For example: `Build Go library` or `Deploy Node server`.
 Each 'command' script calls out to an 'action' script that does the actual command.
-For example `go build .` or `ansible-playbook playbook.yml`.
+For example a script containaing `go build .` or `ansible-playbook playbook.yml`.
 Two categories of scripts exist to increase composability of 'actions' across languages (or even possibly domains!).
-Lastly, 'command' and 'action' scripts are contains in the `.glue/commands` and `.glue/actions` directories, respectively
+Lastly, 'command' and 'action' scripts are contained in the `.glue/commands` and `.glue/actions` directories, respectively

 The following explain the different parts of Glue, in no particular order